Why Is My Dog Or Cat Limping?

 4) Hot tubs, whirlpools and swimming are great for pets that already suffer from arthritis and all the suggestions that apply to people with arthritis, apply to pets as well.
 You can find more suggestions on physical therapy for pets here.

-5) Early-age (pediatric) neutering of pets deprives them of essential sex hormones necessary for strong bones and ligaments at a time when these structures are maturing.
-It also promotes obesity.
-I do not advocate spaying or neutering pets until they have fully matured.
+5) Early-age (pediatric) neutering of dogs and cats deprives them of the sex hormones that are essential for the development of strong bones and ligaments during their adolescent period when those structures are maturing.
+It also promotes obesity which puts extra weight on their joints.
+I do not advocate spaying or neutering dogs and cats until they have fully matured.
 You can read more about that here

-Older pets, particularly larger breeds, are susceptible to tumors of the bone called osteosarcomas .
+Older pets, particularly larger breeds, are susceptible to tumors of the bone called osteosarcomas.
 The first sign of these tumors is often limping and it is not uncommon for pets to visit the vets with a limping problem several times before the true cause is discovered.
 Osteosarcomas commonly occur near a leg joint.
 On radiographs (x-rays), these tumors often have a characteristic “star burst” appearance.
 When they have not spread to the lungs, and they are present on a rear leg, they can be treated successfully by amputation of the limb.
-But I question the humaneness of amputating the front leg of an active animal.
-In long-haired cats, leg tumors of this type can be difficult to see.
-You can see how one of these tumors might look on a typical x-ray here.
-I circled the cancerous area in pink.
+But one might question the humaneness of amputating the front leg of an active animal.

-Most myositis or chronic muscle inflammations are autoimmune diseases in which the pet’s immune system begins to attack its own muscle and connective tissues.
-The most common form affects the muscles of the pet’s jaw, not its leg muscles (ref), but a second form that affects the legs also occurs (ref).
-Diagnosis of myositis is made by removing a tiny sample of your pet’s muscle for microscopic evaluation (biopsy).
+Most myositis or chronic muscle inflammations are thought to be autoimmune disease in which your pet’s immune system begins to attack its own muscle and connective tissues in error.
+The most common form affects the muscles of the pet’s jaw, not its leg muscles ( read here ), but a second form that affects the legs also occasionally occurs ( read here ).
+Diagnosis of myositis is made by removing a tiny sample of your pet’s affected muscle for microscopic evaluation by a pathologist ( a biopsy).
 This disease often goes through waves of activity or flare-ups during which the pet is in pain and reluctant to walk.
 It can be controlled with medications that suppress inflammation.
-Its treatment and progression in pets is the same as it is in humans.
+Its treatment and progression in dogs and cats is the same as it is in humans.

 Diseases Carried By Parasites (Parasite-Borne)

-These tick and parasite-borne diseases include Lyme disease, Ehrlichia , Babesia, Bartonella and Rocky Mountain Spotted Fever.
+These tick and parasite-borne diseases include Lyme disease , Ehrlichia , Babesia, Bartonella and Rocky Mountain Spotted Fever .
 Your veterinarian has accurate blood screening tests available to detect them.
 The organisms are as tough and as stubborn as the ticks that carry them and they are a real challenge to permanently cure.
-You can read about the blood tests used to detect them here.
+Currently, doxycycline and minocycline are the preferred antibiotics.

 Autoimmune Problems – Allergies to Self

 Dogs and cats with autoimmune diseases sometimes develop lameness.
-One form of autoimmune disease in dogs and cats, pemphigus, may cause inflammation of the paws.
+One form of autoimmune disease in dogs and cats similar to pemphigus can cause inflammation of the paws.
 It is common for these pets to also loose pigmentation and develop crustiness around their mouth, eyes and anus.
-There are medications to control this condition and bring it into remission.
+There are medications (corticosteroids) to control this condition and bring it into remission.